jbocciadev/PP5-crafty/README.md

   Standard Django user model

   #### User Profile
-  With a 1-1 relationship withthe User model, this model stores complementary contact details for the user.
+  With a 1-1 relationship with the User model, this model stores complementary contact details for the user.

   #### Category, Age group and Topic
   These single-field models are designed to add flexibility for site management.